 - Exercise Leader Training materials

-Pregnancy Postpartum Physical Training (P3T) Train-the-Trainer Leader Course
+Pregnancy Postpartum Physical Training (P3T) Program Leader Course for 2018

-- This course provides guidance to P3T Program Managers/OICs, Installation Instructor Trainers/NCOICs, Trimester Instructor Trainers (IT) and Medical Experts (ME) on establishing and operating local P3T consolidated programs.
-Training is based on the US Army Pregnancy/Postpartum Physical Training Program Technical Guide 255A-F Series.
+- The P3T Program Leader Course requires completion of a distance learning component and a face-to-face onsite course.
+This course provides guidance to P3T Program Managers/OICs, Installation Instructor Trainers/NCOICs, Trimester Instructor Trainers (IT) and Medical Experts (ME) on establishing and operating local P3T consolidated programs.
+Training is based on the Army Pregnancy/Postpartum Physical Training Technical Guide 255A-F Series.

-Phase 2 is a resident course focusing on practical application of the Phase 1 content.
-Phase 2 includes training on exercise performance, exercise session oversight, training exercise leaders, use of program implementation tools, and a practical exam.
+The P3T Onsite course focuses on practical application of the P3T DL course content.
+The P3T Onsite course includes training on exercise performance, exercise session oversight, training exercise leaders, use of program implementation tools, and a practical exam.
 Participation is physically active and consists of land and water exercise skills training with practical application of the principles of pregnancy and postpartum physical training.

 - Must be senior enlisted (E-6 and above) Soldiers or DoD civilian.
 Must have been designated to serve in a P3T leader position.
 Medical or fitness training or experience, i.e., previous P3T exercise leader experience or having completed the new MFT course, is optimal.
-The target audience is unit NCOs and health care providers involved in P3T Program implementation.
+Not pregnant, no administrative action nor pending a board.
+Passed last APFT and body composition.
+Target audience is unit NCOs and health care staff involved in P3T implementation.

-- There are no fees for this course, however, USAPHC funds are NOT available for attendee TDY expenses for Phase II.
+- There are no fees for this course, however, APHC funds are NOT available for attendee TDY expenses for the P3T Onsite course.
 It is the responsibility of the attendee installation/unit to provide funds for all TDY expenses.
 Transportation and lodging arrangements are the responsibility of the attendee.
 Lodging on post is recommended.
 No meals provided.
 Accessibility to a DFAC and local shuttle for transportation varies according to the course location.
-Contact the P3T Course Director at commercial (410) 436-4656/2303, DSN 584-4656/2303 to obtain local POC contact information for specific answers related to these topics.
-Uniform is ACUs with athletic shoes, PT attire is also recommended.
+Contact the P3T Course Director at commercial (410) 436-2303, DSN 584-2303 to obtain local POC contact information for specific answers related to these topics.
+Uniform is ACUs on Monday, IPFU Tues- Fri.
 Swimwear is recommended but not required.
-Attendees will receive a DA87, certificate of training, upon completion of this course.
+Attendees will receive a graduated course in ATRRS, upon completion of both the P3T DL and Onsite courses.

 Credit hours (Category II) for nurses, health educators, physical therapists are available.
 Attendees must turn in their paperwork to their own credentialing entity.